altwajre/hello-akka/resources/docs/03-actors/06-fsm/README.md

 ```

 #### Note
-- The FSM trait defines a receive method which handles internal messages and passes everything else through to the FSM logic (according to the current state).
-When overriding the receive method, keep in mind that e.g. state timeout handling depends on actually passing the messages through the FSM logic.
+- The `FSM` trait defines a `receive` method.
+- Which handles internal messages and passes everything else through to the FSM logic.
+    - According to the current state.
+- When overriding the `receive` method:
+    - State timeout handling depends on actually passing the messages through the FSM logic.
 ##
-- The FSM trait takes two type parameters:
+- The `FSM` trait takes two type parameters:
+    - The supertype of all state names, usually a sealed trait with case objects extending it.
+    - The type of the state data which are tracked by the `FSM` module itself.

+#### Note
+- The state data together with the state name describe the internal state of the state machine.
+- If you stick to this scheme and do not add mutable fields to the `FSM` class:
+- You have the advantage of making all changes of the internal state explicit in a few well-known places.
+##

 ## The FSM Trait and Object